Wikiki/bulma-pageloader/README.md

 # bulma-pageloader
-Bulma's extension to show a page loader
+Bulma's extension to show a page loader overlay of the whole page.

 Overview
 ---